scribe-security/docs/docs/platforms/overview.md

 The option `--scope.pod` sets the Kubernetes pods to include, with a default wildcard ["*"].

-The option `--scope.secrets.skip` enables skipping secrets information in the evidence.
+The option `--scope.secrets.skip` enables skipping collection of secrets information in the evidence.

 The option `--namespace.many` enables exporting all namespaces.